 A blog from Nigel Morgan about his interaction with a deaf girl.

-I was relishing having four seats all to myself as we pulled out of Paddington when a young woman hurried down the aisle and sat down opposite with a shy smile.
+I relished having four seats all to myself as we pulled out of Paddington when a young woman hurried down the aisle and sat opposite me with a shy smile.

-My Kindle was already in hand as she pulled out a hefty copy of Lord of the Rings and feeling guilty about wanting the seats to myself I said: “Good book.”
-She didn’t respond straight away and a few moments later looked up and smiled.
+My Kindle was already in hand as she pulled out a hefty copy of Lord of the Rings, and feeling guilty about wanting the seats to myself, I said: “Good book.”
+She didn’t respond immediately and, a few moments later, looked up and smiled.

-Slight odd I thought to myself and then she told me I had the advantage as I could see what she was reading.
-Thankfully I was not tackling 50 shades of anything and could admit to reading and explained it was a biography of William Dampier, a British explorer who had been the first to explore parts of Western Australia.
+Slight odd, I thought to myself, and then she told me I had the advantage as I could see what she was reading.
+Thankfully I was not tackling 50 shades of anything and could admit to reading and explaining it was a biography of William Dampier, a British explorer who had been the first to explore parts of Western Australia.